 - Body (HTML) to Description.

-- Vendor to Brand attribute.
+- Vendor to a Brand attribute.

 - Type to Product Category.